drevops/vortex/README.md

 ## Installation

 Our [installer](https://github.com/drevops/vortex-installer) simplifies setup, letting you choose only the features you need.
-It will integrate the latest scaffold release into your codebase and you will choose which changes to commit.
+It will integrate the latest Vortex release into your codebase and you will choose which changes to commit.

 ```bash
 curl -SsL https://install.drevops.com > install.php